Professional and support roles in schools

 School administrators play an important role in supporting the teaching and learning within schools.
 They are the first point of contact for parents and visitors, and contribute to effective communication with stakeholders.
 School administrators perform a wide range of office support duties, including dealing with admissions, attendance, cash handling, data entry, reception duties, diary management and correspondence.
 There are a variety of roles within the administration function of different schools, depending on the staffing structure of each setting.
 Job titles for administrators could be office administrator, administration assistant, receptionist, secretary, office manager, or personal assistant.

 Teaching assistants support children with their learning and act as additional adults in the classroom to enable pupils to be independent learners.
 They work closely with teachers to support lesson plans, through marking and feedback of pupils’ work and assessing the children within the lesson.

 This role involves working with children and helping them with their education and wellbeing.
 It requires good literacy and numeracy skills, and usually some experience of working with children.
-There are NVQ training programmes as well as apprenticeship schemes for teaching assistants.

 Early years practitioners (EYPs), including teaching assistants and EYP/EYT status

 Early years practitioners may work in schools or in private, voluntary or independent (PVI) settings, including preschools and day care.
 They work alongside teachers and leaders to support childcare and the learning and development of children aged 0–5.
 An NVQ Level 3 qualification in early years is mandatory in some posts.

 Graduate, qualified EYPs, and those holding the early years teacher (EYT) qualification, may work as early years specialist teaching assistants in Nursery and Reception classes in maintained schools, alongside class teachers and other teaching assistants.
 The EYP qualification is not yet recognised as fully qualified teacher status (QTS).